 Further information & resources

-As a H2020 funded project, in-depth and technical information on the demo cases is made available to the public in the form of reports and other publications that can be downloaded via the EXCESS website (a selection of these is included below).
-The project design, renderings and videos are produced by the architecture studio U·rb atelier in collaboration of AWA.
+As a H2020 funded project, in-depth and technical information on the demo cases is made available to the public in the form of reports that can be downloaded via the EXCESS website (a selection of these is included below).
+Further, the download section on this webpage features relevant media coverage and special mentions in newsletters.
+The image section will be updated as the project progresses.
+Project plans, renderings and a video are being developed by the architecture studio U·rb atelier.